Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Introduction

 A broad range of practical applications of the $\gsim$ framework have been proposed and explored, including warm-starting of variational training~\cite{zering2025benchmarking,Goh.2025-LiealgebraicClassicalSimulations}, privacy vulnerabilities in QML~\cite{Heredge.2025-CharacterizingPrivacyQuantum}, reducing gradient estimation costs~\cite{bhowmick2025enhancing}, quantum metrology~\cite{Lecamwasam.2024-QuantumMetrologyLinear, goh2024protocols}, and quantum circuit synthesis~\cite{Goh.2025-LiealgebraicClassicalSimulations}.
 However, at present there are two intertwined gaps that limit the perceived scope of Lie-algebraic simulation in practice: First, essentially all explicit, large-scale demonstrations of quantum circuits simulated with $\gsim$ to date have been in settings that are free-fermion equivalents~\cite{Goh.2025-LiealgebraicClassicalSimulations,zering2025benchmarking,bhowmick2025enhancing}.
-This has contributed to a common impression that Lie-algebraic simulation is mainly an alternative formulation of fermionic linear optics, rather than a distinct paradigm applicable in additional regimes~\cite{Aguilar.2024-FullClassificationPauli}.
-Second, even when the DLA dimension is polynomial, it is unclear a priori whether preprocessing remains efficient: generators and basis elements may have exponentially large Pauli expansions such that naive commutator and inner-product primitives may become intractable.
-This concern has recently been articulated as a conjectured additional requirement beyond $\dim(\mathfrak{g})=\poly(n)$, namely that basis elements admit ``slow Pauli expansions'' with only polynomial Pauli support~\cite{Heredge.2025-CharacterizingPrivacyQuantum}.
-If true, such a condition would exclude highly symmetric sum generators (despite their polynomial DLA dimension) from practical Lie-algebraic simulation.
+As a result, the practical evidence for $\gsim$ has so far largely coincided with regimes already known to be classically tractable through fermionic linear optics or other matchgate techniques.
+This has contributed to the perception that Lie-algebraic simulation is, in practice, mainly a reformulation of free-fermion simulability, which was further reinforced by classification results for Pauli Lie algebras showing that the only polynomial-dimensional families in this setting are essentially free-fermionic~\cite{Aguilar.2024-FullClassificationPauli}.
+Thus, while the formal $\gsim$ framework is more general, it has remained unclear which other structured generator families give rise to polynomial-dimensional Lie algebras that can be exploited for efficient classical simulation.
+Second, even when such a polynomial-dimensional DLA is identified, it is unclear a priori whether preprocessing remains efficient.
+Generators and basis elements may expand into exponentially many Pauli strings, making naive commutator and inner-product computations in the Pauli basis intractable.
+This concern has recently been articulated as a conjectured additional requirement beyond $\dim(\mathfrak{g})=\poly(n)$, namely that basis elements admit ``slow Pauli expansions'' meaning Pauli basis decompositions with only polynomially many nonzero coefficients~\cite{Heredge.2025-CharacterizingPrivacyQuantum}.
+If true, such a condition would exclude highly symmetric sum generators from practical Lie-algebraic simulation despite their polynomial DLA dimension.